 Our Lady's Hospital (OLVG)

-Jan van Goyen Medical Center is a subcenter of the OLVG.
-The HIV practitioners from the MC Jan van Goyen attend a discussion about HIV patients in the OLVG every two weeks.
+Medical Center Jan van Goyen works very closely with OLVG.
+Every two weeks, HIV practitioners from the Jan van Goyen Medical Center attend a discussion about HIV patients in the OLVG.
 Recordings also take place in the OLVG.

-There are various partnerships with departments of the OLVG, including: with the department of internal medicine for admission facilities, the Clinical Chemical and Hematological Laboratory, the Microbiological Laboratory, the Pathological Laboratory and the hospital pharmacy.
-In addition, there is collaboration with the following specialties in OLVG: Gastrointestinal liver diseases, lung diseases, cardiology, surgery, neurology, orthopedics, dermatology, radiology.
+There are various partnerships with OLVG departments, including: with the Department of Internal Medicine for admission facilities, the Clinical Chemical and Hematological Laboratory, the Microbiological Laboratory, the Pathological Laboratory and the hospital pharmacy.
+In addition, there is collaboration with the following specialisms in OLVG: Gastrointestinal and liver diseases, lung diseases, cardiology, surgery, neurology, orthopaedics, dermatology and radiology.

-The MC JvG works together with various practitioners from the STD outpatient clinic in Amsterdam.
-Marc van Wijk, the HIV nurse consultant, also works for two days at the GGD.
-He works there as a research nurse for the Discover study (PrEP).
+Medical Center Jan van Goyen works together with various practitioners from the STD outpatient clinic in Amsterdam.
+Marc van Wijk, the HIV nursing consultant, has worked for years at the GGD as a nurse at the STD clinic and as a research nurse for the Discover study (PrEP).

 HIV Monitoring Foundation